Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: First order sensitivity indicators

 The problem of neuron removing can be solved by removing synaptic weights.
 This approach is not the best because in the bad case the number of synaptic weights can be drastically reduced without removing any neurons.
 In the worst case, each neuron may have only one synaptic weight but all neurons will affect NN output.
 To avoid such situation, we can consider the sensitivity indicators to the entire neuron instead of synaptic weights.
-To evaluate these indicators we can consider the following representation of loss function:
+To evaluate these indicators we can use the first order Taylor formula again and get

-where $y^{jr}$ is the output of the neuron $r$ for the element $j$ of the training set and $v^{jr}$ is the new value of this output.
-Since we are interested in removing neurons the value of the new signals $v^{jr}$ can be the same as in $y^{jr}$ or zero.
-To evaluate the sensitivity to the neuron $k$ only, let us consider $v^{jk}=0,\; v^{jr}=y^{jr}\;\forall r\ne k$.
-In this case the sensitivity indicator is